rasmusjs/DATA2410-1-23V-Datanettverk-og-skytjenester-Portfolio-2--Data-Reliable-Transport-Protocol/README.md

 If the save folder does not exist, it will be created.
 If the program is run as root (in mininet),the file owner will be root and the permissions will be set to 777.
 If the file already exists, it will be overwritten.

-If a packet is lost during the handshake or the two way closing handshake with the netemflags set, the program will hang.
+If a packet is lost during the handshake or the two way closing handshake with the netem flags set, the program will hang.
 Try running the program again.